leoHerv/IA4Industry-Serli-ConvNet/README.md

 ### HOW to train the model
 ensure the .env file is correctly filled with the paths to the dataset and the compacted dataset

+n the folder next to the kart_model.py you need to have dataset.csv that contains the positions for each images and /resizeDataSet in which the dataset is (all the images)

 run the command `python -m src.model.kart_modelB4` or `python -m src.model.kart_modelB7`  to train the model.

 ### HOW to evaluate the model
 run the command `python spatial_analysis.py` to see the spatial analysis of the model, the average error in meter of predicted coordinates.

+### To visualize, the print_track.py file

+`load_coordinates(dataset_path,output_file)` to retrieve the coordinates of the JSON of a dataset and save them in a general JSON file to reuse it
+`load_coordinates_from_json(file_path)` to retrieve the coordinates of a general JSON file `load_coordinates(dataset_path)` to retrieve the coordinates of the JSON of a dataset

+`draw_positions_progressive(circuit_name, coordinates)` to launch a pygame that displays a console visualizing the map and the driver's layout from a circuit name and coordinates (previously retrieved via one of the 3 functions above)

 ## What we have todo